pizlonator/fil-c-website/source/install_optfil.md

 # Installing The `/opt/fil` Distribution

-My favorite way to install Fil-C is with the [`/opt/fil`](optfil.html) binary distribution, since it:
+My favorite way to install Fil-C is using the [`/opt/fil`](optfil.html) binary distribution, since it:

 - Installs everything into `/opt/fil` for peaceful coexistence with your usual Linux userland.
 - Puts the Fil-C compiler in `/opt/fil/bin/filcc` and `/opt/fil/bin/fil++`.